Sanjai-Magilan/Simple-AI-ChatBot/README.md

 TO RUN from your console

+1. poetry new your-app-name #your app name will be the folde rname

+2. cd your-app-name

+3. poetry init

 #replace your folder name

-poetry run uvicorn your_folder_name.endpoint:app --reload
+4. poetry run uvicorn your_folder_name.endpoint:app --reload